 We review our weighted average fee and adjusted operating margin to monitor progress with internal forecasts, understand the underlying business and compare our firm with others in our industry.
 The weighted average fee represents annualized investment management fees as a percentage of average assets under management for the applicable period, i.e., the amount of investment management fees we earn for each dollar of assets we manage.
 We use this information to evaluate the contribution to investment management fees of our investment products.
 Our weighted average fee for the periods shown has remained relatively consistent.
-We have historically been disciplined about maintaining our rates of fees, and our fees generally have been higher than those of many of our competitors.
+Historically, our fees generally have been higher than those of many of our competitors.
 Over time, industry-wide fee pressure could cause us to reduce our fees.